Back to Blog

 Prepare Your Child in Advance:

-For school-aged kids, take your child shopping and let them choose their own cool lunchbox.
-During the weeks leading up to school, engage your child in helping to pack their lunch with you.
-Do a couple of “school lunches” at home each week: Ask your child to go and get their lunch box, bring it to the table, and practice opening the containers inside.
+• Do a couple of mock “school lunches” at home each week - Ask your child to go and get their lunch box, bring it to the table, and practice opening the containers inside.

-Always Offer Safe/Preferred Foods:
+Always Include Safe/Preferred Foods:

 Whenever possible, engage your child in packing their lunch so they feel involved, in control, and prepared for lunch in the school environment.